Morepen Laboratories Ltd leads gainers in 'A' group

-Jyothy Labs Ltd, Wockhardt Ltd, Sun Pharma Advanced Research Company Ltd and Ajanta Pharma Ltd are among the other gainers in the BSE's 'A' group today, 22 December 2022.
+Everest Kanto Cylinder Ltd, Shilpa Medicare Ltd, IOL Chemicals & Pharmaceuticals Ltd and Kennametal India Ltd are among the other gainers in the BSE's 'A' group today, 23 December 2022.

-Jyothy Labs Ltd, Wockhardt Ltd, Sun Pharma Advanced Research Company Ltd and Ajanta Pharma Ltd are among the other gainers in the BSE's 'A' group today, 22 December 2022.
+Everest Kanto Cylinder Ltd, Shilpa Medicare Ltd, IOL Chemicals & Pharmaceuticals Ltd and Kennametal India Ltd are among the other gainers in the BSE's 'A' group today, 23 December 2022.

-Morepen Laboratories Ltd soared 12.27% to Rs 37.05 at 11:45 IST.
+Morepen Laboratories Ltd surged 12.57% to Rs 41.2 at 11:45 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 39.98 lakh shares were traded on the counter so far as against the average daily volumes of 4.27 lakh shares in the past one month.
+On the BSE, 45.76 lakh shares were traded on the counter so far as against the average daily volumes of 6.89 lakh shares in the past one month.

-Jyothy Labs Ltd spiked 8.65% to Rs 216.7.
+Everest Kanto Cylinder Ltd spiked 12.42% to Rs 105.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 29364 shares were traded on the counter so far as against the average daily volumes of 22997 shares in the past one month.
+On the BSE, 5.79 lakh shares were traded on the counter so far as against the average daily volumes of 37735 shares in the past one month.

-Wockhardt Ltd surged 3.75% to Rs 236.5.
+Shilpa Medicare Ltd soared 9.34% to Rs 293.15.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 2.15 lakh shares were traded on the counter so far as against the average daily volumes of 2.28 lakh shares in the past one month.
+On the BSE, 3.37 lakh shares were traded on the counter so far as against the average daily volumes of 25728 shares in the past one month.

-Sun Pharma Advanced Research Company Ltd jumped 3.55% to Rs 218.9.
+IOL Chemicals & Pharmaceuticals Ltd gained 6.29% to Rs 409.2.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 95776 shares were traded on the counter so far as against the average daily volumes of 23953 shares in the past one month.
+On the BSE, 1.34 lakh shares were traded on the counter so far as against the average daily volumes of 36858 shares in the past one month.

-Ajanta Pharma Ltd rose 3.37% to Rs 1211.75.
+Kennametal India Ltd spurt 4.40% to Rs 2296.15.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 86886 shares were traded on the counter so far as against the average daily volumes of 2209 shares in the past one month.
+On the BSE, 970 shares were traded on the counter so far as against the average daily volumes of 2103 shares in the past one month.

 Powered by Capital Market - Live News